basarevych/dynamic-table/docs/server-side.md

   * Table::FILTER_BETWEEN
   * Table::FILTER_NULL
 * 'sortable' - true if table could be sorted by this column or not
-* 'visible' - true if column should be visible from start
+* 'visible' - true if column should be visible from the beginning

-See [createTable()](https://github.com/basarevych/dynamic-table-demo/blob/master/module/Application/src/Application/Controller/IndexController.php#L79) method of demo page.
+See [createTable()](https://github.com/basarevych/dynamic-table-demo/blob/master/module/Application/src/Application/Controller/IndexController.php#L94) method of demo page.

 Now that we have a table it's time to connect it with the data.
 You do this by creating a *data adapter*.
 At the moment there are two available:
 * read about [ArrayAdapter](docs/array-adapter.md)